joyzn02-pixel/AWS-Re-Start-Portfolio/README.md

 - ⚡ The ability to learn fast and apply concepts in real environments, not just pass tests
 - 🧩 A systems thinker who asks *why* before asking *how*
 - 🛡️ A genuine passion for **cybersecurity, cloud infrastructure, and AI-driven security tools**
-- 🌍 A bilingual communicator — English and isiZulu — who can engage across teams and contexts
+- 🌍 A bilingual communicator — English and isiZulu, who can engage across teams and contexts

 I do not just want a career in tech.
 I want to contribute to it in a way that is meaningful, rigorous, and mine.